-From the castle looking up the hill you can see the Sant’Elmo castle keeping guard of Naples.
-Built in tuff in the fourteenth century by Robert of Anjou it allows you to look at the various parts of the city from its mighty ramparts.
+From the castle looking up the hill, you can see the Sant’Elmo castle keeping guard of Naples.
+Built-in tuff in the fourteenth century by Robert of Anjou, the castle allows you to look at the various parts of the city.
 It was first used as a prison for political prisoners and later for the military ones until 1952 and now is a multi-purpose center for cultural activities and initiatives.